astralfrontier/astralfrontier.org-OLD/src/review/oremonogatari.md

 The girls swoon over him, he's good at sports, he's aloof, he's cool.
 But he and Takeo are best friends, and their relationship is as important as the love story.

-The story really starts with Takeo's rescue of Yamato Rinko on the subway, as a molester is making a move on her.
+The series starts with Takeo's rescue of Yamato Rinko on the train, as a molester is making a move on her.
 Takeo easily manhandles the guy, but he and Rinko fall for each other at first sight in the process.
 She expresses her gratitude by baking him treats.
-Though Takeo is convinced that she - like every other girl - is mostly interested in Sunakawa, his best friend helps him realize that he's not the target.
+Though Takeo is convinced that she - like every other girl he's ever liked - is mostly interested in Sunakawa, his best friend helps him realize that he's not the target.

 The story continues to explore two relationships - Takeo and Rinko carefully